natelewis/edwin-the-assistant/README.md

 * state.query()

 Return the current query that was asked.

+* state.notResponded()

+Returns true if final or reply have not been set yet

+* state.isNewConversation()

+Returns true if this is the initial processing of a new conversation

 ## License